Quivers supporting twisted Calabi-Yau algebras: Key results

 The inequalities $u < r_n \leq r_{n-1} \leq m$ are now proved for all $n \geq 1$ by induction.
 They hold by definition for $2 \leq n \leq s-1$.
 Assuming that $n \geq s$ and $u < r_i$ for all $i \leq n-1$, we have

 proving that $u < r_n$.
 Then assuming $r_i \leq r_{i-1} \leq m$ for $i \leq n-1$ we have

 completing the induction step. \end{proof}

-The main application in this paper of the Hilbert series bounds above will be to limit the number of loops that can occur at a vertex in a twisted Calabi-Yau algebra with polynomial growth. \begin{proposition} Let $A =\kk Q/(\partial_a \omega : a \in Q_1)$ be a twisted Calabi-Yau derivation-quotient algebra for a twisted superpotential $\omega$ of degree $d$.
-Suppose that $\GKdim(A) < \infty$ and that the Nakayama automorphism $\mu$ of $A$ fixes the vertex $v$ of $Q$.
-Then the number of loops at $v$ in $Q$ is less than or equal to $\ell(d)$, where $\ell(3) = 3$, $\ell(4) = \ell(5) = 2$, and $\ell(d) = 1$ for $d \geq 6$. \end{proposition} \begin{proof} Recall that $\omega$ must be $\mu^{-1}$-twisted, and so is a sum of paths, each from a vertex $i$ to a vertex $\mu(i)$.
+The main application in this paper of the Hilbert series bounds above will be to limit the number of loops that can occur at a vertex in a twisted Calabi-Yau algebra with polynomial growth. \begin{proposition} Let $A = \kk Q/(\partial_a \omega : a \in Q_1)$ be a derivation-quotient algebra for some finite quiver $Q$ and some $\mu$-twisted superpotential $\omega$ of degree $d$.
+If $\GKdim(A) < \infty$ and the vertex $v$ of $Q$ is fixed by $\mu$, then the number of loops at $v$ in $Q$ is less than or equal to $\ell(d)$, where $\ell(3) = 3$, $\ell(4) = \ell(5) = 2$, and $\ell(d) = 1$ for $d \geq 6$. \end{proposition} \begin{proof} Recall that $\omega$ must be $\mu^{-1}$-twisted, and so is a sum of paths, each from a vertex $i$ to a vertex $\mu(i)$.
 We apply Corollary~\ref{cor.gs} to the full subquiver $Q'$ consisting of the vertex $v$ and all incident loops.
 Assume the notation introduced before Corollary~\ref{cor.gs}, and relabel so that $v$ is the vertex labeled $1$.
 Let $P$ be the matrix the permutation $\mu$ induces on the vertices.
 Since the vertex $1$ is fixed by $\mu$, $\widetilde{PN} = \widetilde{N} = N_{1,1}$ for any matrix $N$, and so Corollary~\ref{cor.gs} gives the bound $h_{A'}(t) \geq | (1 - mt + mt^{d-1})^{-1} |$, where $m$ is the number of loops at $v$.

 Let $s = d-1$.
 Now $(1 -mt + mt^s)^{-1} = \sum_{n \geq 0} a_n t^i$, where $a_n = m a_{n-1} - m a_{n-s}$ for $n \geq s$, with initial conditions $a_0 = 1, a_1 = m, \dots, a_{s-1} = m^{s-1}$.
 Defining $r_n = a_n/a_{n-1}$ for $n \geq 1$, $r_n$ satisfies the recurrence studied in Lemma~\ref{lem.recur}, namely $\displaystyle r_n = m\left(1 - \frac{1}{r_{n-s+1} r_{n-s+2} \dots r_{n-1}}\right)$ for $n \geq s$, with initial conditions $r_1 = r_2 = \dots = r_{s-1} = m$.